-One of our favorite balance bikes under $100, the Radio Flyer Glide & Go balance bike comes in two different versions – one with air tires, the other with foam.
-While the air tire version is slightly more expensive, both can often be found on sale for under $60!
+One of our favorite balance bikes under $100, the Radio Flyer Glide & Go balance bike comes in several different versions – Classic, Sport, and Air Ride.

 As a comparison with other budget balance bikes, the seat height range of the very popular Banana Bike GT is shorter at 12.5″ – 17″, and is a great fit for kids in 2T to 3T pants.
 The larger Bixe 16 balance bike has a seat height range of 18.25″ – 22.4″, and is better suited for kids in size 5 pants and up.

 With over 4″ of seat height range, the Glide & Go allows for plenty of room for growth, and is a great option for budget-minded families with kids getting a slightly late start on their balance bike journey.

 In the collage below, our 2-year-old tester is in 3T pants, out 3-year-old tester in also in 3T pants, and our 4-year-old tester in in 4T/5 pants.